-Mother’s Day can be difficult to celebrate for a woman suffering from postpartum depression.
-It’s a day that reminds her of the pain and shortcomings she’s felt since becoming a mother.
+Holidays can be difficult to celebrate for a woman suffering from postpartum depression.
+What should be happy days spent making memories, instead reminds her of the pain and shortcomings she’s felt since becoming a mother.

-Here are some ideas for Mother’s Day gifts for mothers with postpartum depression.
+Here are some ideas for gifts for mothers with postpartum depression.

 *This post contains affiliate links which means that if you click on one of these links and buy a product, I may earn a small commission at no additional cost to you.
 Rest assured that I only recommend products that I love from companies that I trust.